-Applying theoretical and empirical information to address treatment challenges, each chapter focuses on a specific treatment issue and explore ways the reader can implement group work within their play therapy work.
-Chapters also provides contemporary evidence-based clinical information in providing group therapy with specific populations such as working with children who have been exposed to violence, trauma, adoption, foster care, chronically medically fragile, and more.
+Applying theoretical and empirical information to address treatment challenges, each chapter focuses on a specific treatment issue and explores ways the reader can implement group work within their play therapy work.
+Chapters also provide contemporary evidence-based clinical information in providing group therapy with specific populations such as working with children who have been exposed to violence, trauma, adoption, foster care, those who are chronically medically fragile, and more.

 Table of Contents

 Clair Mellenthin & Holly Willard

 Chapter 1: Constructing Together: Therapeutic Applications of LEGO® Serious Play®

 Mary Anne Peabody

 Chapter 2: Humanistic Sandtray with Preadolescent Groups

 Steven A. Armstrong, Ryan D. Foster, & Donna L. Hickman

 Chapter 3: The Caped Crusaders: Using Superheroes in a Play Therapy Group for Adolescents

 Chapter 4: AutPlay® Therapy Play Groups for High Needs Autistic Children